No one is perfect.

 - Add 'fixed!' to the comment of the new sections so that you can tell them apart.

 - Delete the trailing / after each Disallow line in the fixed! sections.
 You should end up with four sections that look like this:

 # Paths (no clean URLs) – fixed!

 Add the path to your site's sitemaps.
-Some sites only have an .xml sitemap, others have both an .xml and .html sitemap.
-If you have both, include both.
 Use the following format, making sure to use your site's canonical site name:

 If your sitemap is not in this location, you will likely want to change the URL so any search engine bots know where to find it for crawling purposes.

 - Save your robots.txt file, uploading it if necessary, replacing the existing file (you backed it up, didn't you?).

 http://www.yourDrupalsite.com/robots.txtand double-check that your changes are in effect.
 You may need to clear the Drupal cache or do a refresh on your browser to see the changes.